 AREA MAJOR PROBLEMS AND RECOMMENDATIONS Education There is no road which can join schools to main working road No electricity and in-house circuiting of lights and fans in the class room of primary school Shakti Nath Mehto School needs school boundary and toilet in school premises Water Supply Pipeline already exists in this village.
 More number of pipelines are required in Harijan Basti of Kenduahdih Health Care Mobile medical Van should treat children every month in primary school Maternity health camp should be initiated through MMV Social Nearly 5-6 SHG has been identified in this village.
 SHG (Ma Saraswati Empowerment Mahila Samuh) already exist in the village.
 They need are trained in agriculture.
 They need support of land to start collective farming of horticultural crops.
 They are also trained in preparation Agarbatti and bangles made from lac.
 Vocational training school for girls and boys is needed in this village.
 School building of Shakti Nath Mehto School can be used for providing vocation al training center in the weekends or after the school hours with prior permission of the school administration.
 Not only that the training center for women to start small enterprise can be establish in the same school premises.
 Sanitation No toilets in any of the households.
-Toilets is needed to construct Infrastructural There Kuccha road in the village which creates problem during rainy Development season On hand pump/tap point is needed in ICDC One kitchen room is required in primary school Playground boundary in needed with gate in primary school
+Toilets is needed to construct Infrastructural • Development season Development On hand pump/tap point is needed in ICDC One kitchen room is required in primary school Playground boundary in needed with gate in primary school